bu-rcs/SA-Economics/codes_qsub_array/codes_R_array_2/ReadMe.md

 This file demonstrate the steps on how to use `array` to more efficiently submit several batches at one time (with a R example)

+**Purpose**:
-**Purpose**: when you have multiple code files and need to submit all of them; instead of submitting many batch files, use `array` to submit just once.
+When you have multiple code files and need to submit all of them; instead of submitting many batch files, use `array` to submit just once.

+In this example, you have gmm_example_1.r ... gmm_example_4.r and you want to submit all of them at once.

 1).
 Log onto scc through your terminal with codes: ssh Your_Name@scc1.bu.edu